bjornen/MockDataDebugVisualizer/readme.md

 # MockDataDebugVisualizer #

-A Vs2010 debug visualizer plugin to create current state initilization code for an object.
+A VS2010 debug visualizer plugin to create current state initilization code for an object.
+This is still on a proof of concept level.

 ## Usage ##